maskboyAvi/PairPilot-IDE/Learning/BuildLogic/06-Persistence-Redis-Observability.md

 ### How it works (runtime flow)

-- When the editor mounts, I try to `GET /api/rooms/:roomId/snapshot`.
+- When the editor mounts, the client calls `GET /api/rooms/:roomId/snapshot`.
-- If a snapshot exists, I apply it into the local Yjs doc (`Y.applyUpdate`).
+- If a snapshot exists, it is applied into the local Yjs doc (`Y.applyUpdate`).
-- After the doc is synced/ready, I listen for Yjs `update` events and **debounce** saving.
+- After the doc is ready, Yjs `update` events are observed and snapshot saves are debounced.

 This is “last write wins” snapshotting (simple + reliable).